Spry LogoOpsfolio

 • Lightweight by Default: The included runbook runs "lite" tests suited for continuous assessments.
 Deeper scans should be handled by specialized teams.

-• Artifacts Are Evidence, Not Conclusions: Raw outputs require analyst interpretation, triage, and prioritization.
+• Artifacts Are Evidence, Not Conclusions: Raw outputs support Operational Acceptance Testing (OAT) and require analyst interpretation to determine real-world risk and exploitability.

 • Performance Controls: Apply rate limiting, exclusions, and scheduling thoughtfully to avoid unintended impact on production systems.